Dripify stands with all people of Ukraine against the Russian invasion Join us

 Example 3: Event Conference/Conference Slides

-Carousel On LinkedIn Event or Conference
+LinkedIn Carousel Event or Conference

 Example 4: Listicles

-Carousel On LinkedIn Listicles
+LinkedIn Carousel Listicles

 Using carousels, you can summarize a blog’s content in a listicle form.
 This way, you make it easier for audiences to process information, saving their time and helping them retain information.
 Check out another example by Gartner where the company created a carousel to list down important points of their Tech Growth & Innovation Summit.